josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧬_Structural_Mapping/📡_provenance_chain_audit.md

 The importance of stability of governance cannot be undersold, and even when addressing governance which may have failed, there is a simutaneous importance in recognising and acknowledging the whole truth, in order to address any system vulnerabilities, or simply any actors attempting to avoid a fall.

 ### 🧪 Case Application — Provenance Extraction Protocol
+<details><summary>

-This section provides a structured method for <details><summary> applying a provenance chain audit to real-world scenarios.
+This section provides a structured method for applying a provenance chain audit to real-world scenarios.</summary>

-It is designed to convert public claims, decisions, or controversies into a **verifiable evidence chain**.</summary>
+It is designed to convert public claims, decisions, or controversies into a **verifiable evidence chain**.

 ---